onuroezcelik/nd00333_AZMLND_Operationalizing_Machine_Learning_in_Azure/README.md

 ## Screen Recording
+Due to company policy restrictions, screen recording is not permitted in the working environment.
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+Therefore, a screen recording of the project execution cannot be provided.

+The project functionality and workflow are instead demonstrated through detailed screenshots and step-by-step explanations throughout this README.

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.